Who is required to post labor law posters?

 Can I be fined if I don't have a poster?

-Failure to post required state and federal labor law notices can result in fines of nearly $40,000.
+Failure to post required state and federal labor law notices can result in fines of more than $40,000.
 Following are some examples:

-- The maximum penalty for violating the Occupational Safety and Health Administration (OSHA) posting requirement is $14,502.
+- The maximum penalty for violating the Occupational Safety and Health Administration (OSHA) posting requirement is $15,625 for each violation.

-- The penalty for failing to display the Equal Employment Opportunity is the Law posting (required for employers with 15 or more workers) increased to $576 in 2021.
+- The penalty for failing to display the Equal Employment Opportunity is the Law posting (required for employers with 15 or more workers) is $659 for each separate offense.

-- Employers with 50 or more workers are required to display the Family and Medical Leave Act (FMLA) notice, and the penalty for willful refusal to display it is $189.
+- Employers with 50 or more workers are required to display the Family and Medical Leave Act (FMLA) notice, and the penalty for willful refusal to display it is $204 for each separate offense.

 Why should I purchase labor law posters instead of ordering them from the government for free?